 We have 36 openings at the prekindergarten level, our earliest grade.
 Kindergarten and first grade usually have 5-7 spaces.
 We add 20-25 new students in fifth, 10-12 in seventh, and 20-25 day students and 10-15 boarding students in ninth grade.
 Other grade levels not mentioned above also have spaces available for new students however, openings are variable based on attrition.

-Students participate in a group test setting that evaluates their developmental areas as well as how well they follow directions and interact in a group setting.
+Typically, students participate in a group test setting that evaluates their developmental areas as well as how well they follow directions and interact in a group setting.
 Each student also participates in an individual session at the Collaborative Academic Testing Services (CATS) to examine her verbal and non-verbal problem-solving skills.
+Due to COVID-19, these testing procedures are subject to change.

 Students are introduced to both French and Spanish at the Pre-kindergarten level.
 In the first grade, they select Spanish or French.
 Students can begin the study of Latin in the seventh grade and Mandarin in ninth grade.